Can You Get Full Coverage on a Rebuilt Title? – Salvage Car Insurance

 • Have the car inspected by the state DMV and get approval.

-• Fill out paperwork for the title change.
+• Fill out the paperwork for the title change.

 Can You Drive a Car With a Salvage Title?

-Yes, you can drive a car with a salvage title, but only if a vehicle has been rebuilt and approved to be used again.
-Vehicles with salvage titles are cars that have been declared a total loss and, as such, not deemed roadworthy.
+Yes, you can drive a car with a salvage title, but only if it has been rebuilt and approved.
+Vehicles with salvage titles are declared total losses and, as such, not deemed roadworthy.

 A salvage title also prohibits you from legally driving the vehicle, so if a car has a salvage title and the driver is to drive again, one would have to make complete repairs on the car and also make sure to get the vehicle inspected by the Department of Motor Vehicles (DMV) to tell if safe to drive on the road.